medialab/casanova/README.md

 ## reverse_reader

 casanova's reverse reader lets you read a CSV file backwards while still parsing its headers first.
-It looks silly but it is very useful if you need to read the last lines of a CSV file in constant time when resuming some process.
+It looks silly but it is very useful if you need to read the last lines of a CSV file in constant time & memory when resuming some process.

 It is basically identical to `casanova.reader` except lines will be yielded in reverse.